 - Provide an incentive to private property owners to rent to lower income persons by offering timely subsidy payments.
 More...

 The Department of Community Affairs provides the subsidy payment directly to the landlord on behalf of the program participant.
 The amount of the subsidy is based primarily upon the participant's income.
-DCA administers the program in 149 of Georgia's 159 counties through four regional offices located around the State.
-The remaining 10 counties that DCA does not have jurisdiction are served by their local housing authority.
+DCA administers the program in 149 of Georgia's 159 counties through regional offices located around the State.
+The remaining 10 counties that DCA does not have jurisdiction are served by those county’s housing authority.

 Housing Choice Voucher Program Funding

 The Housing Choice Voucher Program is funded totally by federal funds from the Department of Housing and Urban Development.
 No State appropriations are used in the administration of this program.
 Currently, the Program serves over 16,000 Georgia families and processes over 13,000 rental assistance checks per month, adding more than $99 million to Georgia’s economy each year.

 Families who meet program and income eligibility are selected from DCA’s wait list when funding and vouchers are available.
 Once a family is selected for a Housing Choice Voucher, they are required to attend an informational briefing to learn about the program rules and of their obligations to the program.
 Once a family receives their voucher, they are responsible for finding a housing unit that meets their voucher size.
 Once the family finds a unit that meets their voucher standard, and the unit passes HUD’s Housing Quality Standards, DCA will begin the subsidy payment, on behalf of the family, directly to the landlord.

 Georgia Housing Search (Property Listing)

 Contact the Office of Rental Assistance by email.

 (404) 679-4915 (TDD) or (877) 204-1194 (TDD)